tellae/starling/docs/run/examples.rst

 ***

-Example scenarios can be run like any other scenario by running main.py with the path to the parameters file.
+Example scenarios can be run like any other scenario by running main.py with the path to the scenario folder.
 For instance:

 .. code-block:: bash

-    python3 main.py data/models/SB_VS/example_nantes/inputs/Params.json
+    python3 main.py data/models/SB_VS/example_nantes/

 You will then see the simulation logs display in the console, until the run finishes.
 If you find the logs too verbose, you can set the logging level to a higher level